 The park is divided by Route 53.
 19 tent/RV sites and 7 lean-to sites are on one side of the highway in a heavily wooded area, and 17 tent/RV sites are located along the perimeter of a grassy open area near the beach.
 There are restrooms with flush toilets, hot and cold running water and coin-operated hot showers.
 There is also a concession stand selling snacks, drinks and beach toys.

 Nearby hiking trails to scenic vistas, waterfalls, caves, mountain lakes and streams provide outstanding hiking opportunites.
 Mountain biking trails are also nearby.
 There is fishing and boating on Lake Dunmore (canoe, kayak, rowboat, and pedal boat rentals are available at the park).

 The park has 2 shelters available to rent.
-The screened-in, wooden rooms can seat 40 people each and cost $25 per shelter to rent for the day.
+The screened-in, wooden rooms can seat 40 people each.
 Click here to learn more about the shelters.

 The park rents out the two-bedroom, lake-accessible Moosalamoo Cottage.
 Reservations may only be made by calling the Reservation Call Center at 1-888-409-7579 (Mon-Fri, 9am-4pm).

 This park has a park interpreter offering fun, hands-on activities.
 Interpreters are park staff solely dedicated to helping you learn more about the natural and cultural history of the park.
 Some popular activities include night hikes, nature crafts and games, campfire programs and amphibian explorations.

 Check out the of current events to see some of the programs planned during your visit.